ampproject/amp-wp/readme.md

 ## Overview

-This plugin adds support for the Accelerated Mobile Pages (AMP) Project, which is an an open source initiative that aims to provide mobile optimized content that can load instantly everywhere.
+This plugin adds support for the [Accelerated Mobile Pages](https://ampproject.org) (AMP) Project, which is an an open source initiative that aims to provide mobile optimized content that can load instantly everywhere.

-With the plugin active, all content on your site will have dynamically generated AMP-compatible versions, accessible by appending `/amp/` to the end your permalinks.
+With the plugin active, all posts on your site will have dynamically generated AMP-compatible versions, accessible by appending `/amp/` to the end your permalinks.
 (If you do not have pretty permalinks enabled, you can do the same thing by appending `?amp=1`.)

-Developers: please note that this plugin is still in early stages and the underlying APIs (like filters, classes, etc.) may change.
+Note: this plugin only creates AMP content but does not automatically display it to your users when they visit from a mobile device.
+That is handled by AMP consumers such as Google Search.
+For more details, see the [AMP Project FAQ](https://www.ampproject.org/docs/support/faqs.html).

 ## Customization / Templating